How Long You Can Receive Workers’ Compensation Benefits in New York

 Fusco, Brandenstein & Rada, P.C.
 Is Here to Help

 If you’ve been injured at work, you’ll want to know how much money you’ll be paid.
 Our New York workers’ compensation attorneys could work to get you the benefits you deserve.
-Call us at 516-496-0400 for your free case evaluation.
+Call our disability lawyers for injured workers at 516-496-0400 for your free case evaluation.
+The legal team of Fusco, Brandenstein & Rada, P.C. has the experience necessary to help you through your claim.